 Desitin, A&D Ointment, Triple Paste, Boudreaux's Butt Paste, Balmex, diaper rash ointment

-If your child is not having any symptoms, give a few sips of water and watch for the symptoms described above.
-If your child is having any symptoms, call 1-800-222-1222.
+If your child is not having symptoms, give them a few sips of water and watch for vomiting, loose stools, or diarrhea.
+If your child experiences more than one episode of vomiting or persistent diarrhea, call IPC at 1-800-222-1222.

 Most diaper rash creams contain zinc oxide as a skin protectant.
 Some diaper rash products also contain vitamins (such as A, D and E) and emollient ingredients such as petrolatum, mineral oil and cod liver oil.